umarhassan-mitodl/21m.380-spring-2011/content/pages/readings-and-listening.md

 Practices: Extending Common Physical Controllers
 {{< tdclose >}}{{< tdopen >}}

 Perkis, T. "Some Notes on My Electronic Improvisation Practices."
 Chapter 8 in *The Oxford Handbook of Computer Music*.
 Edited by R. T. Dean.
 Oxford University Press, 2009, pp. 161-166.
-ISBN: 9780195331615. \[Preview with [Google Books](http://books.google.com/books?id=96ymxXy3wjMC&lpg=PP1&pg=PA161#v=onepage&q&f=false)\]
+ISBN: 9780195331615. \[Preview with {{% resource_link "262a336a-82ba-4b7f-86c2-1491dfa52cb5" "Google Books" %}}\]

 Fiebrink, R., G. Wang, and P. Cook.
 "Don't Forget the Laptop: Using Native Input Capabilities for Expressive Musical Control." *Proceedings of the 2001 Conference on New Interfaces for Musical Expression*.
-National University of Singapore, 2001, pp. 164-167. ([PDF](https://www.researchgate.net/publication/228699337_Don't_Forget_the_Laptop_Using_Native_Input_Capabilities_for_Expressive_Musical_Control))
+National University of Singapore, 2001, pp. 164-167. ({{% resource_link "7528d9b8-da58-452a-9217-a350ddd947f4" "PDF" %}})

 {{< tdclose >}}{{< tdopen >}}